Public Policy MSc

 How you’re taught

-A wide range of traditional and experiential teaching methods are employed on the course.
-These may include discussion-based seminars, online teaching and learning sessions, interactive workshops, traditional lectures, and presentations and collaborative project-based work.
+A wide-range of traditional and experiential teaching methods are employed in the course.
+These may include discussion-based seminars, online teaching and learning sessions, interactive workshops, traditional lectures, presentations and collaborative project-based work.
 These sessions are designed to engage students through problem-solving, sharing ideas, giving and receiving feedback and teaching each other.

 The course also benefits from activities and research seminars taking place within the Department of Politics and International Relations and across the School of Social Sciences.
 You will have the option to partake in various events focusing on politics and policy.
 Activities range from negotiation simulations, and guest lectures by politicians and practitioners, to problem-solving activities.